 Either way, let’s get started backing up your computer.

 Here, I’ll show you.
-First though, you will need an large internal or huge external hard drive to back up to.
+First though, you will need a large internal or huge external hard drive to back up to.
 I prefer the huge external.

 Clone Hard Drive